Custom Form Controls

 </form>

-Now supposing we want the address section to be its own component.
-We might create an Address component with a template that looks like this:
+the address fields are grouped using the ngModelGroup directive. now supposing we want the address section to be its own component. we might create an Address component with a template that looks like this:

 <div ngModelGroup="address">